I’m an HSP, and that makes me a pretty awesome yoga teacher. There, I’ve said it. ;)

 Through taking HSP psychotherapist and Sensitivity Expert Julie Bjelland’s online Brain Training for the Highly Sensitive Person Course I have come to realize the absolute necessity of self-care for HSPs (we need way more time for self-care because we process way more information than most people) I am working on ways to incorporate more self-care awareness into my offerings.
 This will be helpful for HSPs and non-HSPs alike!

 Although I do find it challenging to live in a non-HSP world sometimes, I genuinely believe that being an HSP endows me with many unique gifts to offer as a yoga teacher.
-Whether or not you happen to be an HSP yourself (if you think you might be, I highly recommend checking out this HSP website and taking the HSP quiz there), I am certain you will notice–consciously or subconsciously–these gifts when you experience my classes, and they will make a positive difference in your yoga practice and your life.
+Whether or not you happen to be an HSP yourself (if you think you might be, I highly recommend taking the quiz on this HSP website), I am certain you will notice–consciously or subconsciously–these gifts when you experience my classes, and they will make a positive difference in your yoga practice and your life.